willn/go_meals_scheduling/SETUP.md

 ## Update settings in order to calculate the needed shift counts

 ### Ask meals committee questions:
+* How many meals are they planning on serving this season?
+  - Will they be reducing the load down from the "full schedule"?
 * Do they want to update the list of hobarters?
   - Look for `function get_hobarters`
 * Do they want to offer CSA farm meals this summer?